 The

-beneath the ancient vastness of the Tor, which reared defiantly
+Spread beneath the ancient vastness of the Tor, which

 It

-vehicle nor person skidded or slipped down its sloping length.
-It
+nor person skidded or slipped down its sloping length.

-was too cold to venture out and even the public houses were empty.
+It was too cold to venture out and even the public

 The